raszi/node-tmp/README.md

 have been reverted in v0.2.2 and tmp should now behave as it did before the introduction of these breaking changes.

+Other breaking changes, i.e.

+- template must not include any path components
+- name must be relative to tmpdir
+- dir option must be relative to tmpdir

+are still in place.

 In order to override the system's tmpdir, you will have to use the newly introduced tmpdir option.